Cushione/photora/README.md

 # Objective
 The objective of this project is to present my skills in React, Typescript, Django Rest Framework and Python.
 I also want to show my proficiency in Object Oriented Programming and other standard programming constructs such as flow control, iteration, selection, functions, and data structures.

+# Django Rest Backend
+The repository for the backend of the application can be found here: [https://github.com/Cushione/photora_api](https://github.com/Cushione/photora_api)

 # Contents
 * [Features](#features)